 - When handling your jewellery make sure your hands are dry and clean of lotions, hair products, perfume, etc.

 - Every so often gently wipe your piece with a lint free microfibre cleaning cloth to remove any oils, chemicals, build up etc, on the surface of your piece.
 Please be aware that some cleaning cloths contain anti tarnishing agents that will damage your piece.
-We recommend using the Town Talk Microfibre Cloth which can be purchased here.
+We recommend using the Blue Sunshine Soft Microfibre Cloth which can be purchased here.

 - Avoid wearing your jewellery piece when exercising or doing activities that will bring your item into contact with sweat.